-If you progress to the Essential Skills course in this series you'll learn an easy method of setting \$, £ and € currency prefixes whatever your locale (in: Lesson 4-3: Format numbers using built-in number formats).
+If you progress to the Essential Skills book in this series, you'll learn an easy method of setting \$, £ and € currency prefixes whatever your locale in: Session Four: Making Your Worksheets Look Professional.

 Commas

 Fractions

 You must leave a space between a number and a fraction for this to work.